 contact emergency services or campus security.

-a violation of this Honor Code may result in my appearance before the Honor Council.
+this Honor Code may result in my appearance before the Honor Council.

 You will be subject to the Student Conduct System as outlined in the King Student

 SGA is the Student Government Association and consists of students elected to represent

 Meetings are held weekly on Fridays at 10:30 a.m. in Kline Hall.
 Elections are held

 each year in the spring for the upcoming year.

 An experiential learning trip to Washington, DC, held in mid-September for all new